1m5/1m5-core/README.md

 a service registry, internal general services, and a number of Sensors for advanced intelligent interaction with other nodes.

 ## Implementation
 The application is written in Java using Android 23 JDK 1.7 to ensure the core can run in Android 5.0+.
+Android is a subset of Java's JDK.

 ### Common Classes
 Classes used throughout all components are: